 Inside the Rankings: Wisconsin Badgers' 2023 Recruiting Class

-With two new commitments in Wisconsin's 2023 class, it is time to go back inside the numbers and break down how each recruit factors into the team total on Rivals.com.
+With a new commitment in Wisconsin's 2023 class, it is time to go back inside the numbers and break down how each recruit factors into the team total on Rivals.com.

 To explain the basics, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.